HoECoder/nut_supervisor/README.md

 Thus far, I've only tested it connected to a single UPS, but it seems to work reliably.
 I have had it running for days at a time and it does appear, to the outside user, to result in a UPS status that is always there.

+## Packages Used

+I used the wonderful [click](https://click.palletsprojects.com/en/7.x/) package for the CLI.

+I used the [proc](https://proc.readthedocs.io/en/latest/) package for handy, python-only access to the `/proc` filesystem in a pythonic way.
+This is used to find and kill the drivers if they hang.

 ## Docker
 I've also included a Dockerfile that will make a nice all-in-one container that will install nut and its dependencies, do a basic configuration, and monitor the UPS from there.